 - I then started to suffer from extremely heavy periods and digestive problems.
 I became anaemic as a result and lost a lot of weight.

-- I had gynae scans and swabs, but they found no reason for my heavy periods, I was told it was stress related and offered anti-depressants which I declined (4 years later I was finally diagnosed and treated for Stage 3 endometriosis!)
+- I had gynae scans and swabs, but they found no reason for my heavy periods, I was told it was stress-related and offered anti-depressants which I declined (4 years later I was finally diagnosed and treated for Stage 3 endometriosis!)

-My circle of friends were all dancers or dance teachers and I stopped going to dance events to see them because it was too painful to see everyone dancing when I couldn’t join in.
+My circle of friends was all dancers or dance teachers and I stopped going to dance events to see them because it was too painful to see everyone dancing when I couldn’t join in.

 I started to isolate myself and not go out even just to meet friends for a coffee.
 I couldn’t face it.
 I really thought I would never dance again.
 I felt like I was dying inside, but I didn’t want to fall into a depression, so I tried to focus on other things to help me keep positive.

 I took up Pilates hoping it would help with my pain and I tried not to talk too much about how I really felt to my family, for fear of worrying them.
-In reality I was not coping well.
+In reality, I was not coping well.

-At night I would wake on and off because I couldn’t get comfortable in bed with the pain and then I would start to think dark thoughts about death, my death or the death of those close to me.
+At night I would wake on and off because I couldn’t get comfortable in bed with the pain and then I would start to think dark thoughts about death, my death, or the death of those close to me.

 Other times I would worry about whether I had done things correctly at work, how the next day might be, how much work I had to do, would I ever dance again, what was wrong with me, would my husband leave me….and it goes on!

-I kept this hidden from everyone and I never mentioned my OCD behaviour to anyone until I started to have therapy for General Anxiety and Panic Attacks, because I feared they would really think I was mad!
+I kept this hidden from everyone and I never mentioned my OCD behavior to anyone until I started to have therapy for General Anxiety and Panic Attacks, because I feared they would really think I was mad!

 I have written an article on OCD, please do check it out after reading this one if you would like to know more about the condition.